flaggo/pydu/docs/file.rst

 .. py:function:: pydu.file.touch(path):

-    open a file as write,and then close it.
+    Open a file as write,and then close it.

     >>> from pydu.file import touch
     >>> touch('test.txt')